 In conjunction with the Sedation and Consult service, the members of the pediatric anesthesia department take part in an inpatient Pediatric Pain Management service under the medical direction of Dr. Karene Ricketts.
 The pediatric pain service manages children with complex acute and chronic pain needs.
 Perioperative pain management is a crucial element of the pain service and involves postoperative narcotic management, neuraxial and peripheral nerve catheters, and multi-modal pain management strategies.
 Patients with chronic pain conditions including functional abdominal pain, cancer-related pain, sickle cell disease and IBD, are also cared for during their hospitalization and are provided outlets for continued outpatient pain management.

 The UNC Pediatric Anesthesia Fellowship is in its fourteenth year, and has been through three successful accreditation visits from the Residency Review Committee.
 Dr. M. Concetta Lupa is the program director.
 The program has grown to three one-year positions.
 All of our fellowship spots are included in the NRMP.
 The fellowship is an intense clinical exposure to all aspects pediatric anesthesia.
-The fellows also spend four weeks on our Pain, Sedation and Consult service and six weeks in our Pediatric Intensive Care Unit.
+The fellows also spend four weeks on our Pain, Sedation and Consult service and four weeks in our Pediatric Intensive Care Unit.
 Each fellow is encouraged to complete a scholarly project and four days/month of protected non-clinical time is provided for that purpose.
 Fellows are provided many opportunities for learning, including a dense didactic experience, opportunities for simulation training, and supervision opportunities as they progress throughout their clinical year.

 UNC Pediatric Anesthesia Faculty